 Which Simpsons characters appear on the backglass?

-I'm no Simpsons expert, but I've managed to identify the following characters from the backglass: Bart, Homer, Marge, Lisa, Maggie, Krusty the Clown, Slideshow Bob, Moe, Barney, Milhouse, Edna Krabappel, Mr. Burns, Waylon Burns, Apu, Grandpa, Patty & Selma Bouvier, Santa's Little Helper, Snowball II, Otto.
+I'm no Simpsons expert, but I've managed to identify the following characters from the backglass: Bart, Homer, Marge, Lisa, Maggie, Krusty the Clown, Slideshow Bob, Moe, Barney, Milhouse, Edna Krabappel, Mr. Burns, Waylon Burns, Apu, Grandpa, Patty & Selma Bouvier, Santa's Little Helper, Snowball II, Otto, Bleeding Gums Murthy, Sherri and Terri.

 How does the backglass look in the dark?